Home

 Once a text has been selected for a particular child the best indicator of its suitability is to see how well the child reads the book and whether they enjoy it or not.
 And by the way, I've learnt that enjoyment is a big factor in deciding whether I should continue using a text with a student.

 I've sometimes used picture book activities along with excellent books with attrative illustrations, richly detailed language, studded with fascinating characters, yet has completely failed to engage the child.
-The child's response may be, "this is soooo boring," or "when does this story finish?"
+The child's response may be, "this is so boring," or "when does this story finish?"

 My response is usually 'Wha...?
 But this story is so great.
 Here's why...'
 One of the strengths of shared book reading is that you can use your enthusiasm and knowledge of the story to engage the student, or students.